manpagez: man (manual) pages & more

 pcreapi details of PCRE's native C API

-pcrebuild options for building PCRE
+pcrebuild building PCRE

 pcrecallout details of the callout feature